yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 end
 ````

-This generalizes almost arbitrarily.
+This generalizes almost arbitrarily (well, limited by the current implementation of [optimizer](/optimizer) where better support for nonlinear [calback](/tutorial/nonlinearoperatorscallback) is needed).
 Nothing forces us to have models linear in the random variables, nor do we have to have simple balls in which the uncertainty lives.

 ````matlab
 x = sdpvar(2,1);